 City and State PA’s 2022 Above & Beyond List

 Power of Diversity: The 2022 Black 100 List

 Politico’s The Recast: 2021 Power List

 Outstanding Young Lawyer of the Year

 City and State PA’s 2017 40 Under 40 List

 Fun Time Magazine — Women of Influence Award

 Lucien E. Blackwell Guiding Light in the Community Award

 Wielding an acute insight into the failures of our justice system, Joanna took a position as an assistant public defender after graduating and remained in the office for seven years until she was named assistant chief of the East Zone.
 Then, in 2013, she combined her passion for advocacy and the law serving as chief counsel to state senator Anthony Hardy Williams, where she worked to develop policy and legislation, organize civil record expungement fairs and public policy forums, and strengthen the ties between our legislature and our community.

-Now serving the commonwealth as House Democratic Leader, Joanna McClinton has made important strides to enact progress in the Pennsylvania Legislature.
-From working to protect the rights of those accused in our criminal justice system to spearheading the fight to expand our voting rights, Leader McClinton has proven that she will always prioritize the prosperity of Pennsylvanians over the promise of power.
+Now serving the commonwealth as Speaker of the House of Representatives, Joanna McClinton has made important strides to enact progress in the Pennsylvania Legislature.
+From working to protect the rights of those accused in our criminal justice system to spearheading the fight to expand our voting rights, Speaker McClinton has proven that she will always prioritize the prosperity of Pennsylvanians over the promise of power.